Sustainable Natural Fertilizer

-Native Soil is a future-friendly fertilizer made of naturally sourced organic matter.
+Native Soil is a sustainable natural fertilizer made of naturally sourced organic matter.
 By the locals, for the locals, we collect our upcycled ingredients from nearby areas and sell it in neighborhood nurseries.

 We recognize a greater balance must exist between humans, animals, plants and soil.
 What we take from the earth must be returned to the earth.
 We gather leftover nutrients discarded by humans and return them to the soil to grow more food.